Environmental Management Systems

 Kimball's sustainability path is to be a leader through sustained, continuous improvement of our impacts on society and the environment.
 We recognize that regulatory requirements are simply baselines, and that we must strive to go beyond maintaining the status quo.

-Kimball International has an internal corporate sustainability team group that monitors all facilities and production processes, provides training and assistance, and evaluates materials for use in Kimball products.
+Kimball International internal sustainability team members monitor all facilities and production processes, provide training and assistance, and evaluate materials for use in Kimball products.